erichutchins/fstsed/README.md

 - **Indicator database log analysis** - Network defense indicators can take many forms and indicator databases record many dimensions of analyst selected metadata (e.g., attribution, priority, provenance, alerting suitability).
 Usually, it takes a full blown SIEM to add this enrichment to log analysis, but fstsed gives you a fast ad hoc alternative.

+- **Language translation** - Not full translation, but enriching given key words or phrases in place with translation in your native language.

 ### Note
 - Does not match partial strings -- search terms must begin and end with a non-word boundary character
 - Longest search terms are matched -- if you have ABC and ABCDE search terms and the text ABCDE, just the ABCDE match occurs, not ABC